AyenK-AI2/local-enpoing-lookup-analytic/README.md

     uvicorn.run(app, host='127.0.0.1', port=8080)

 To Deploy using Lambda, extract the lambda.py file from the lambda package and upload to AWS lambda.
+Create an S3 bucket and upload the Churn_unpredicted.csv file to it.
-Configure s3 bucket with appropriate file and bucket names.
+Configure s3 bucket and apigateway to the lambda funtion

-bug fix for deploying locally: change directory name from tempelates to templates

 AWS API endpoint is https://v8ngh65skk.execute-api.us-east-1.amazonaws.com/default/lookup_try1A?customerID=